 The peer reviewer visits the course.
-To facilitate the generation of the letter of evaluation, the reviewer may wish to use the Peer Review Guide for Face-to-Face Courses at Penn State.
+To facilitate the generation of the letter of evaluation, the reviewer may wish to use the Peer Review Guide for Face-to-Face and Hybrid Courses at Penn State.
 If so, the reviewer will be observing how well the instructor addresses each of the Seven Principles.
 The reviewer will then note the instructor’s strengths and areas for improvement for each Principle in the space provided.
 Additional information and background may be found in the AAAS/NSF 2012 report "Describing and Measuring Undergraduate STEM Teaching Practices."

 The evaluation consists of a letter to the department head summarizing the feedback and comments from the peer review.
 The letter is then shared with the instructor and, as appropriate, added to the Promotion and Tenure dossier.